 Stages of resolution

-The TIO resolves complaints through an escalating four-step process - referral, conciliation, investigation and determination.
+We resolve complaints through a four-step process - referral, conciliation, investigation and decision.
 We may escalate a complaint to a higher level until an agreed resolution is reached.

-Members have an opportunity to resolve the complaint before it is escalated at each level, and are notified of each escalation in writing.
+Providers have a chance to resolve the complaint before it is escalated at each level, and are notified of each escalation in writing.
 The timeframes for complaints vary if the issue is considered urgent.

 There are different procedures for how we handle complaints at each level.
 These are described very briefly below and in more depth in the Complaint Handling Procedures.

-- We record the enquiry and may refer the consumer to an appropriate company or agency but take no further action.
+- We usually record the enquiry but take no further action.
+We may refer the consumer to another appropriate organisation or agency.

-- A TIO officer records basic details of the complaint from the consumer and refers the complaint back to you.
+- We record basic details of the complaint from the consumer and refer the complaint back to you.

-- You must contact the consumer and resolve the complaint within 10 business days.
+- You must contact the consumer and resolve the complaint within:

 - If we consider the complaint to be urgent, you must contact the consumer within two business days.
-The urgency of complaints are decided on a case-by-case basis, but may include individuals with health or safety issues or who are having problems getting their landline connected, or businesses that are losing revenue due to faulty services.
+We decide if a complaint is urgent on a case-by-case basis, examples may include individuals with health or safety issues or who are having problems getting their landline connected, or businesses that are losing revenue due to faulty services.

-- If a complaint has not been resolved after referral it will be conciliated by us (although in some cases we may conciliate a matter without first referring it).
+- If a complaint has not been resolved after referral we will conciliate it (although in some cases we may conciliate a matter without first referring it).

 - We will speak to the consumer and obtain as much information about their complaint, what they are seeking to reach a resolution and send you a detailed email so that you are aware of all the issues before you contact your customer.

-- You then explain the resolution to us in writing or by phone within 15 business days.
+- You have 10 business days to call the consumer, discuss the complaint, and explain the resolution to us in writing or by phone.
 We will call the consumer to confirm they are satisfied with the resolution offered by you.
 If they are, both parties will receive a letter from us confirming the agreed resolution.

 - If the consumer is not satisfied with the resolution offered by you, we become more actively involved with you and the consumer to assist you to work towards a resolution.